 Practically, this puts lawyers who want to charge flat fees in the box of having to charge low flat fees (or face risks that they are charging an “unreasonable fee” in the eyes of ethical bodies if they charge higher flat fees).
 However, if they charge low flat fees, it is hard to be profitable if a lot of work becomes necessary to finish a matter.

 It is also true that when a client has paid a low flat fee, the lawyer still has a duty to communicate and be diligent.
-Thus, if a client is calling or emailing on a regular basis, the lawyer still has to respond in a prompt manner.
+Thus, if a client is calling or emailing regularly, the lawyer still has to respond promptly.
 The lawyer just ends up responding to these phone calls and emails essentially for free.
 In litigation, one also has to ask what incentive the client has to settle their case if they paid a flat fee up-front for the representation (and a trial does not cost them any more money)?

 In sum, while many so-called business gurus love the idea of flat fees from the perspective that recording time is a hassle, and many clients and employees do not like hourly billing, flat fees are still riddled with problems under the ethical rules as referenced above.
 This is where lawyers are still smart to simply bill by the hour unless or until ethical rules regarding flat fees are substantially loosened.